sailathatammana/Natflix/README.md

 visit http://localhost:8080 for the front-end web interface.One can also run Front-end application manually by following the instructions [here](https://github.com/sailathatammana/Natflix-frontend)

+In order to access the admin section here are credentials:

+- email : admin@gmail.com
+- password :12345678

 ## Project organization

 ### Requirement gathering